-Once you have started the Ambari service, you can access the Ambari Install Wizard through your browser.
+After starting the Ambari service, access Ambari using a web browser.

 - 1. Point your browser to http://{your.ambari.server}:8080. - 2.
 Log in to the Ambari Server using the default username/password: admin/admin.
 You can change this later to whatever you want.